vineeth-krishnan/CTFWebBeginners/challenges.md

 9. These website requires authentication, via POST.
 However, it seems as if someone has defaced our site.
    Maybe these is still some way to authenticate?
 [Webpage](http://165.227.106.113/post.php)

+   # STOP don't Look at the Hints.
+Try Exploring the webpage and question first

 # Hints
 1. https://linux.die.net/man/1/nc
 2. How do you inspect a website's code on a browser?